What is the size of the voluntary carbon market?

 Who participates in the VCM?

-There are several key participants actively involved in the VCM.
+There are several key participants that are actively part of the VCM.
 These participants include:

 - Project developers.
 Project developers work to produce the carbon credits that other sectors or industries will buy.

 - Consumers.
-This group is made up of private companies, NGOs, governments, universities, and individuals that purchase carbon credits from producers.
+This group includes private companies, NGOs, governments, universities, and individuals that purchase carbon credits from producers.

 - Retail traders.
 Traders purchase credits in bulk from suppliers, bundle the credits in portfolios, and then sell them to the end buyer, usually for a commission.